MizarNevelli/htmlcss-spotify/README.md

 # htmlcss-spotify

 Spotify copy
-Spotify has been the first full page project after the first month at Boolean Careers
+Spotify has been the first full responsive page project after the first month at Boolean Careers

 Used Technologies
-HTML + CSS
+HTML + CSS  + Bootstrap

 # Preview